Ratified Sept 10, 2007

-- All files must be in jpeg (.JPG) format and submitted through the My Digital Entries link on the RPS website no later than 6:00 PM on the Tuesday before the competition.
+All files must be in jpeg (.JPG) format and submitted through the PCP Submit Pictures Program no later than midnight on the Tuesday before the competition.
 The digital image competition chair may extend the deadline at his or her discretion.

 The purpose of classification is to give photographers a chance to compete with others of comparable ability.

-- After the annual banquet at the end of the season, the scores of all photographs that were submitted in the B class will be examined.
-Photographers whose photographs have earned an average score of 7.00 or greater and entered at least 10 entries in each category will be advanced to the A class.
+After the annual banquet at the end of the season, the scores of all photographs that were submitted in the B class will be examined.
+Photographers whose photographs have earned an average score of 7.00 or greater and entered at least 10 (1/3 of total possible) entries in each category (color, B&W) will be advanced to the A class.
 Scores earned for each submitted image and awards are tallied to construct an overall point score.

-- Only Advanced members who submit at least 10 images in the category during the season, and whose season average score is 7.3 or better, will be considered for promotion.
+Only Advanced members who submit at least 10 (1/3 of total possible) images in the category during the season, and whose season average score is 7.3 or better, will be considered for promotion.

-- If there are less than two members exceeding the 10 image minimum, the lesser number is promoted.
+If there are fewer than two members exceeding the 10 image minimum, the lesser number is promoted.

 Judging and awards

-- The scorekeeper will indicate to the judge the number of competing images and the number of awards to be selected for each competition.
+The scorekeeper will indicate to the judge the number of competing images.

 The procedure for handling competition rule violations shall be as follows: